 The Electricity of Wired Circuits

 Electron particles do not like one another.
 Any electron moving the most miniscule of distance towards another electron will transfer energy in the form of a ‘push away’ to that electron and cause it to move.
 Any electron moving away from another electron will reduce the ‘push away’ on that electron encouraging the first electron to follow.

-A battery produces extra electrons at its negative terminal and removes electrons from the positive terminal.
-Consequently, electrons in a wire attached to the negative terminal are pushed away from that terminal and electrons in the positive wire are pulled towards that terminal.
+A battery (above) produces extra electrons at its negative terminal and removes electrons from the positive terminal.
+Consequently, electrons in a wire attached to the negative terminal are pushed away from that terminal and electrons in the positive wire are pulled toward that terminal.

 Push and pull forces between electrons act at the speed of light (300,000 metres a second) and electrons, being light in weight and not held too tightly by their parent atoms, respond quite quickly to those transmitted forces and move.

 Electrons on the move transmit changed forces to other electrons so that they in turn move and cause other electrons to move and so on.
 That is how energy is transmitted along wires.

 Some people may term the electron movements in a wire as a flow.

 However electron movements along wired circuits are slower than tortoise pace.
 That is so because although electrons move quite quickly between atoms they spend relatively lengthy times in their atom home